raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Save and run your script.
 1. Once the preview has started, press the button connected to your Pi to capture an image.
+1. Return to the file manager window and you should see your `image3.jpg`.
+Again, double click to view.

 ## Step 5: Take a selfie